grafana/explore-traces/docs/sources/investigate/index.md

 You can use the full trace (trace roots), or you can select a more specific type, such as service or database calls.

 By default, Explore Traces displays information about full traces.
-You can change this by using the selector in the Filter bar.
+You can change this by using the selector in the filter bar.

 ![Selecting a signal type](../images/explore-traces-select-signal.png)